Do You Need To Outsource Your NOC?

 - High Growth – There are periods of high growth within a company where the draw on resources can be challenging.
 I have even seen MSPs with existing NOC capabilities outsource to another MSP solely to achieve true 24/7 coverage.

 - Non-Core Offerings – It is also entirely possible to have a set of service offerings that do not require a NOC as an MSP.
 Yet, having a NOC as a “nice to have” feature seems appealing.
 In this scenario, leveraging an outsourced NOC can be a great decision.

 When NOC Outsourcing Is Dangerous

-- Regulated or Sensitive Markets – If you service banking, financial services, health care, legal, or other customers who have regulatory or unique transparency requirements, outsourcing a NOC must be done carefully.
-I’m not saying it cannot be done, but any situation where a MSP is itself outsourcing to a 3rd party will come under increasing scrutiny moving forward.
+- Regulated or Sensitive Markets – If you service banking, financial services, health care, legal, or other customers with regulatory or unique transparency requirements, outsourcing a NOC must be done carefully.
+I’m not saying it cannot be done, but any situation where an MSP is itself outsourcing to a 3rd party will come under increasing scrutiny moving forward.
 If this is a practice you use, then the same transparency and risk mitigation policies your customers employ must also be used by the MSP on the outsourced party.

 - Unknown NOC – I have seen several situations where an outsourced NOC solution is not delivered by the company but by another organization.
 So, follow me here.
 MSP decides to use a 3rd party NOC.
 The 3rd party NOC does not provide the solution but instead white labels the NOC services from a separate provider.
 Yeah, this is actually happening!
 Be careful and ask questions.
 If you don’t get answers you are comfortable with then maybe you should reconsider your options.